As protest mounts, media bill draws ruling party members' ire

 “This is not your ministry.
 You are in the party office now where senior leaders are present.
 You should listen to them,” Saindra Rai, former vice-chairman of Press Chautari Nepal, told Minister Baskota, according to those who were present in the meeting.

 Press Chautari was the then CPN-UML’s journalists wing.

 Nembang is not the only senior party leader who has expressed concern over the bill and the ire it has invited from journalists, rights activists, and the opposition.
 During a press meet at the Reporters Club, Dinanath Sharma, a National Assembly member, said that he would not let through any bill that contravenes the constitution and press freedom.

-Sunday’s meeting was for seeking solutions to the controversy over the media bill, where both the government and journalists have been unwavering in their stances.
+Sunday’s meeting was organised to seek solutions to the controversy over the Media Council bill, where both the government and journalists have been unwavering in their stances.

 “I was asked once to comment on five media-related bills for five minutes, and without access to the documents,” Acharya said at a discussion programme on Sunday.
 “I told them that the FNJ would provide clause-wise comments, if they wanted comments.”

 The Federation had announced a week-long protest on May 12 against the Media Council bill, demanding that it be withdrawn.
 With the end of the protest on Sunday, Acharya announced that a second phase would begin on Monday, concluding on June 8 with the formation of a human chain from New Baneshwor to Maitighar.

 The Media Council bill, which aims to replace the Press Council Act-1992 in effect, provides sweeping authority to the proposed government-led Media Council to issue hefty fines to journalists, among other controversial provisions.
 Rights activists and journalists have expressed fears that this council could proscribe press freedom.